Leveraging Generative Artificial Intelligence for Causal Inference with Unstructured Data: Text as Confounder

-After selecting the optimal hyperparameters, we estimated the Average Treatment Effect for the Treated (ATT) for each outcome using the Double Machine Learning (DML) procedure described in the previous section.
+After selecting the optimal hyperparameters, we estimated the ATT for each outcome using the DML procedure described in the previous section.
 Specifically, we implemented 2-fold cross-fitting to estimate the nuisance components: the deconfounder $\boldf(\bR_i)$, the outcome model $\mu_{T_i}(\boldf(\bR_i), \bm{Z}_i)$, and the propensity score $\pi(\boldf(\bR_i), \bm{Z}_i)$.

 The deconfounder and outcome model were trained using the selected hyperparameters for up to 10000 epochs, with early stopping triggered if the validation loss did not improve for five consecutive epochs.
 For propensity score estimation, we used a neural network with spectral normalization \citep{gouk2021regularisation} to enforce Lipschitz continuity.
 This network consisted of a two-layer MLP with ReLU activation, using 128 hidden units in the first layer and 64 in the second.
-The learning rate was fixed at $10^{-5}$, and the model was trained under the same early stopping criteria.
+The learning rate was fixed at $2 \times 10^{-5}$, and the model was trained under the same early stopping criteria.

-ATT was then computed using Equation~\eqref{eq:tau.hat}, with standard errors derived from the influence function in Equation~\eqref{eq:psi}.
+The ATT was then computed using \eqref{eq:tau.hat}, with standard errors derived from the influence function given in \eqref{eq:psi}.
 To account for within-user correlation, we clustered standard errors at the user level.
 For consistency with the original study's text matching approach, we estimated the ATT using both the full sample and the matched sample from the original analysis.
+We also consider the optimal combinations of the estimates from the two LLMs using the optimal weights in Proposition~\ref{asymp_combined} so that we can have more efficient results.

 For comparison, we replicated the text matching procedure proposed by \citet{roberts_adjusting_2020}, following their publicly available replication materials.
 Specifically, we fit a structural topic model with 100 topics, incorporating the censorship indicator (treatment) as a covariate.
 From this model, we obtained both the estimated topic proportions and treatment projections for each post.